Our inpatient rotations include the following:

 There are electives available to second and third year residents at WakeMed and the surrounding community.
 These include a hospitalist rotation, ambulatory medicine rotations, and an ICU elective.

-WakeMed’s faculty has trained UNC students and residents for over forty years.
+WakeMed’s faculty has trained UNC students and residents for over 45 years.
 Approximately thirty percent of the WakeMed medical staff have had some aspect of their training at UNC, and there is great loyalty and commitment to the training program.
 The medicine resident teaching program is led by the medicine chief resident and associate program director.

 Med M is a procedure and consult service run by a second or third year resident.
 Consults focus on perioperative medicine and medical management of patients not on a medicine service.
 Med M also performs procedures including CVC placement, thoracentesis, paracentesis, lumbar punctures, joint aspiration for medicine and non-medicine services.
 The goals of the service are to teach consultative medicine and to learn procedures under supervision of a skilled attending.